A question we are often asked is what size office should we lease?

 Size of facilities and common areas

 The amount of toilets required?
 How big will your kitchen facilities and common area be?
 Are you looking to encourage socialisation over mealtimes with bench seating or do your staff take this opportunity to leave office.

 Design and fit outs are far more economical in square or rectangular buildings as the geometry allows for little wasted space.
 Circular and triangular buildings, whilst being architecturally interesting and a talking point, mean that there will be a great deal more wasted and unusable space within the office area.

 Actual usable office space vs Net Lettable Area

 The actual space available to fit out.
 The NLA (net lettable area) often differs considerably from the actual usable office space.

 For example, you actually pay for the space occupied by structural columns, and the space used by window sills all the way to the face of the external glass.

 Your company may have standards already set in place.
-If you are from the government sector, a multinational or a state division of a National corporation then you almost certainly do.
+If you’re from the government sector, a multinational or a state division of a corporation then you almost certainly do.

 Hopefully, you now understand the complexity of that seemingly simple question.
-There are so many factors that affect the amount of space you need to lease and each company, fitout and client requirement is different.
+There are many factors that affect what size office of space you need to lease and each client is different.

-The most salient answer would be to engage your office design and fitout company before you speak to property managers or agents.
+The most salient answer is to engage your office it out company before you contact property managers or agents.
 They will be your staunchest ally and ensure that you lease the best property to suit all of your existing and future requirements.